denjhang/SPFM-Lite/README.md

 # SPFM-Lite
- SPFM Light clone, functionally the same as the original.
+ SPFM Light compatible, functionally the same as the original.